wearebraid/vueformulate.com/docs/changelog/README.md

 ## v2.3.0

-Vue Formulate `2.3.0` is a significant update that re-structure several internal APIs and provides a slew of new features 🎉, but still maintains full compatibility with `2.2.x`.
+Vue Formulate `2.3.0` is a significant update that re-structure several internal APIs and provides a slew of new features 🎉.
+There should be no breaking changes with `2.2.x`.

 - Adds [new input type](/guide/inputs/types/group/) `group`!
   - Structure groups of data in you form model.